seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Marry, bachelor,
 Her mother is the lady of the house,
 And a good lady, and a wise and virtuous
-I nursed her daughter, that you talk’d withal;
+I nursed her daughter, that you talk'd withal;
 I tell you, he that can lay hold of her
 Shall have the chinks.

 **ROMEO**
 Is she a Capulet?
-O dear account! my life is my foe’s debt.
+O dear account! my life is my foe's debt.

 **BENVOLIO**
 Away, begone; the sport is at the best.